About Moral Imaginations

 We work with an imagination curriculum to catalyse the following mindset shifts and embed them into organisational design and governance: short term to long term, human-centric to nature-as-stakeholder, current-day to ancestors and future generations, hierarchical to horizontal, shareholders to shared ownership, extraction to regeneration, taking to giving, linear to holistic, rational to more-than-rational, financial to other forms of value, budget-first to budget-second, ‘we can’t’ to ‘how can we not’, risk modelling to radical ambition.

 Our major project in the London Borough of Camden trained 32 council officers to become ‘ambassadors of imagination and spread Imagination Activism across the organisation and Borough, from the 30 to the 3000.
 You can read our 2023 report on this here.
+Since then we have worked with local councils, organisations and companies around the world, such as training IKEA’s top leaders in Moral Imagination to partnering with the London Marathon to create an immersive moral imagination lab for their partners and stakeholders.

 Introductory videos